-- (b) The title and date of the decision being appealed; - (c) The specific provision of the Statute pursuant to which the appeal is filed; - (d) The relief sought. - 2.
-Subject to sub-regulations 5 and 6, the appellant shall file a document in support of the appeal, with reference to the appeal, within 21 days of notification of the relevant decision.
-The document in support of the appeal shall set out the grounds of appeal and shall contain the legal and/or factual reasons in support of each ground of appeal.
-Each reason shall be set out in separate paragraphs.
+- 2. Subject to sub-regulations 6 and 8, the appellant shall file an appeal brief within 21 days of notification of the relevant decision.
+The appeal brief shall set out the grounds of appeal and shall contain the legal and/or factual reasons in support of each ground of appeal.
 Reference shall be made to the relevant part of the record or any other document or source of information as regards any factual issue.
 Each legal reason shall be set out together with reference to any relevant article, rule, regulation or other applicable law, and any authority cited in support thereof.
-The document in support of the appeal shall, where applicable, identify the finding or ruling challenged in the decision, with specific reference to the page and paragraph number. - 3.
-Grounds of appeal may be advanced cumulatively or in the alternative. - 4.
-Subject to sub-regulations 5 and 6, a participant may file a response within 21 days of notification of the document in support of the appeal as follows: - (a) Each ground of appeal shall be answered separately, stating whether it is opposed, in whole or in part, together with the grounds put forward in support thereof; it shall also be stated whether the relief sought is opposed, in whole or in part, together with the grounds of opposition in support thereto; - (b) The legal and/or factual reasons in support. - 5.
-For appeals filed under article 82, paragraph 1 (b), the document in support of the appeal shall be filed by the appellant within seven days of notification of the relevant decision.
-The response shall be filed within five days of notification of the document in support of the appeal. - 6.
-For appeals filed under article 82, paragraph 1 (c), the document in support of the appeal shall be filed by the appellant within four days of notification of the relevant decision.
-The response shall be filed within two days of notification of the document in support of the appeal.
+The appeal brief shall, where applicable, identify the finding or ruling challenged in the decision, with specific reference to the page and paragraph number. - 3.
+Grounds of appeal may be advanced cumulatively or in the alternative. - Subject to sub-regulations 6 and 8, a participant may file a response within 21 days of notification of the appeal brief as follows: - (a) Each ground of appeal shall be answered separately, stating whether it is opposed, in whole or in part, together with the grounds put forward in support thereof; it shall also be stated whether the relief sought is opposed, in whole or in part, together with the grounds of opposition in support thereto; - (b) The legal and/or factual reasons in support. - 5.
+For appeals filed under article 82, paragraph 1 (b) and rule 154, the notice of appeal shall state: - (a) The name and number of the case or situation; - (b) The title and date of the decision being appealed; - (c) Whether the appeal is directed against the whole decision or part thereof; - (d) The specific provision of the Statute pursuant to which the appeal is filed; - (e) The grounds of appeal, cumulatively or in the alternative, specifying the alleged errors and how they affect the appealed decision; - (f) The relief sought. - 6.
+For appeals filed under article 82, paragraph 1 (b) and rule 154, the Appeals Chamber shall, within two days of the filing of the notice of appeal, issue directions for the conduct of the proceedings, which may, at its full discretion, include: - (a) Scheduling a hearing to be held no later than 10 days from the notification of the notice of appeal.
+Depending on the circumstances, the Appeals Chamber may decide to adjourn the hearing following all or some of the participants' submissions and resume the hearing on a later date.
+The holding of a hearing is without prejudice to the Appeals Chamber also requiring the submission of written arguments or summaries thereof in advance of and/or following the hearing.
+The date of the hearing may be fixed after the 10 day deadline if necessary; or - (b) Proceeding by way of written submissions only and setting a timetable therefor. - 7.
+For appeals against a decision pursuant to article 60, paragraphs 2 or 4, the Appeals Chamber shall render its reasoned judgment within 45 days from the date of any hearing, or, in the event that any hearing is held after the 10 day deadline as provided for in sub-regulation 6 above, not later than 75 days from the rendering of the decision being appealed.
+For appeals against a decision pursuant to article 60, paragraph 3, the